rupc/Huffman-Coding/README.md

 > ./huffman-converter -h

 ## Blah Blah
+**I know that It's inconvinient that the files should be at the specified location.
+But, you know, This is open source.
+You can modify and redistribute this as much as you like. **(~~I actually consider this on later~~)

 This is the improved version of my old program, which was written at my junior class assigment.
 Back then, I had removed Line feed character for mistake because it wasn't show up when I print it.
 I thought it was buggy.
 Now I understand why it was not.
 Just looking into the ascii table and printing it as a number is enough.